mrhunsaker/Graph_Digitizer/docs/functions_data_transforms.md

 Use this reference to understand function signatures, expected state, examples, and important caveats.
 These functions are defined in `src/graph_digitizer.jl`.

+This documentation is written with Windows and Linux users in mind; platform-specific notes focus on common Windows/Linux behaviors (for example, file chooser fallbacks and GTK runtime availability).
+Where the behavior differs on other platforms a generic note is provided, but Windows/Linux guidance is emphasized.

 ---

 ## Table of contents